 Investing in exchange-traded funds (ETFs) can provide exposure to a wide variety of markets, sectors, and asset classes.
 Get tips to help you find ETFs that match your goals and investment style.

 Looking for a more efficient way to diversify your portfolio?
 You may want to consider an exchange-traded fund (ETF).
-With an ETF, you have the opportunity to invest in a basket of securities that aligns with your goals, risk tolerance, and time horizon.
+With an ETF, you have a convenient way to invest in a basket of securities that aligns with your goals, risk tolerance, and time horizon.
 And there are plenty to choose from—offering exposure to a wide variety of markets, sectors, and asset classes.

 Here are some tips to help you zero in on the ETFs that may fit with your investment strategy.
 We’ll also illustrate how you can put these tips into action by using TD Ameritrade’s ETF Market Center as an example.
 It’s a broad collection of 300+ commission-free ETF products and research tools available to TD Ameritrade clients.
 Of course, particular commission-free ETFs may not be appropriate investments for all investors, and there may be other ETFs or investment options available at TD Ameritrade that are more suitable.